 The minor in African and Middle Eastern Studies offers the opportunity to put together an interdisciplinary program that surveys Africa and the Middle East.
-The minor is offered jointly by the Departments of History, Political Science, Religion and Philosophy, and Economics and Management.
+The minor is offered jointly by the departments of history, political science, religion and philosophy, and economics and management.
 The program offers students a basic understanding of the traditional cultures and an introduction to the contemporary situation.

-HIST 242 The Middle East in Modern Times
+riequirements for the minor to orealts).

 HIST 246 Introduction to Africa

+HIST 316 The Middle East in Modern Times

 ITLS 300 Cultures of the Middle East

 ECON 324 International Trade

 PSCI 323 Politics of the Developing World

+AFPS 350 African Politics

 HNPS 354 African Political Autobiography

 REL 303 Judaism

 REL 304 Islam